 We recommend you make direct contact with potential supervisors to discuss your application before applying, indicating you are interested in the Integrated PhD programme.
 Supervisors may also be able to suggest a relevant master's course to compliment your research interests.

 You should review the master's courses on offer and ensure you meet the entry requirements before making an application for the Integrated PhD.
+Please note that some postgraduate taught courses are not included in the Integrated PhD.
+Please get in touch to see if the master's course you are interested in is included in this PhD programme.

 On the online application form, you will need to include the name of your preferred supervisor/provisional project title.
 If you are unable to identify a supervisor, please contact the Admissions team for advice by emailing firstname.lastname@example.org.